Overtime/Compensatory Time

 It is the University's intent to schedule work activities during the standard 40-hour workweek.
 However, to meet customer and business needs, it may be necessary for both exempt and non-exempt employees to work more than those hours.
 When this is necessary, Department heads will provide as much notice as possible to the employee's required to work.
 For non-exempt employees, only hours worked will be used in the calculation of FLSA overtime/compensatory time.
 Holidays, vacation time, sick time, and severe weather days will not be used in the calculation of FLSA Overtime/Compensatory Time.

 Authorization to work more than the standard 40-hour workweek must be obtained in advance from the respective Department head.
+Requests for payment of approved overtime hours require the approval of the respective Vice President or Dean.

 Straight and Overtime Compensatory Calculations

-- Straight time is accrued on a “straight” time basis, which means one hour earned for one hour reported.
+Straight time is accrued on a “straight” time basis, which means one hour earned for one hour reported.
 When a non-exempt employee does not work more than forty (40) hours in a workweek, but the number of hours worked plus the number of hours requested such as holiday, sick, vacation, military or other paid leave taken during the workweek exceeds forty (40) hours, the employee is entitled to straight compensatory time.

-Example: Jane works Monday through Wednesday 8 hours per day.
+- Example: Jane works Monday through Wednesday 8 hours per day.
 On Thursday, she takes a vacation day for 8 hours.
 On Friday, she works 10 hours.
 The total time for the week is 42 hours worked.
 2 hours will be granted as straight compensatory time.

-- Overtime for non-exempt employees is time worked that exceeds 40 hours in a workweek.
+Overtime for non-exempt employees is time worked that exceeds 40 hours in a workweek.
 Hours are calculated at 1.5 times the hours worked.

-Example: John works Monday through Thursday 8 hours.
+- Example: John works Monday through Thursday 8 hours.
 On Friday, he works 10 hours.
 The total time for the week is 42 hours worked.
 The additional two hours worked would be considered as overtime.
 3 hours will be granted as overtime (2 x 1.5 = 3).

-- Upon termination, an employee must be paid for unused overtime compensatory time calculated at the employee’s final regular rate of pay or the overtime rate of pay.
+Upon termination, an employee must be paid for unused overtime compensatory time calculated at the employee’s final regular rate of pay or the overtime rate of pay.

 Holiday Compensatory Time